Ali was nervous about a challenging conversation she had to have at work and it didn’t go to plan. What does Jennifer think Ali should do?

 Jennifer concludes the coaching session by summarising what they did and offering guidance for the future.

-Accessible versions of these in-line audio files are available in the Downloads section.
+Accessible versions of these in-line clips are available in the Downloads section.

 Jennifer’s top tips for challenging conversations